 Riding the roller coaster

-His business has recovered, and Halloran and Gonzalez live in Costa Rica with their 10-month-old son.
-The travel agency employs more than 100 people and grosses approximately $20 million annually, he said.
-"I have made plenty of bad decisions in my career," he said, "but marrying my wife was a no-brainer."
+His business has recovered, and Halloran and Gonzalez live in Costa Rica with their 10-month old son, employing more than 100 people and grossing approximately $20 million annually, he said.
+"I have made plenty of bad decisions in my career, but marrying my wife ... was a no-brainer."

 Enduring a public marriage proposal